Foster-05/foster.engineer/_posts/301/2025-11-23-7calltoaction.md

-Personally, I found the entirety of Goal #3 interesting as it was certainly something new for me: my experiences so far have been very far from the medical industry, even the MedTech industry.
+Personally, I found the entirety of Goal #3 interesting as it was certainly something new for me: my experiences so far have been very far from the medical industry, even the kind of related to ECE MedTech industry.
 I found it engaging to have a new challenge in an area I hadn't previously considered, and was looking forward to finding a way to make meaningful change in real people's lives.